ibm-cloud-docs/containers/kubernetes-service-cli.md

 <dd>The VPC zone to deploy the ALB to.</dd>

 <dt><code>--version <em>IMAGE_VERSION</em></code></dt>
-<dd>Optional for enabling an ALB: The version of the image that you want the ALB to run.
+<dd>Optional: The version of the image that you want the ALB to run.
 To list available versions, run `ibmcloud ks ingress alb versions`.
-If you omit this flag, the ALB runs the latest version of the Kubernetes Ingress image type.</dd>
+To specify a version other than the default, you must first disable automatic updates by running the `ibmcloud ks ingress alb autoupdate disable` command.
+If you omit this flag, the ALB runs the default version of the Kubernetes Ingress image type.</dd>

 <dt><code>-q</code></dt>
 <dd>Optional: Do not show the message of the day or update reminders.</dd>